otmanelya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups : script that prints all the groups the current user is part of.

 3-new_owner : script that changes the owner of the file hello to the user betty.

+4-empty : script that creates an empty file called hello.